Ugochukwuodinaka/Supermarket-Store-Branches-Analysis/README.md

 ### About Dataset:
 The primary dataset used in this analysis is the "Stores.csv" file.
 These dataset was released by [Quantum Analytics](https://www.quantumanalyticsco.org/).
-The Data Dictionary can be viewed or downloaded [here](Stores.csv).
+The dataset can be viewed or downloaded [here](Stores.csv).
 In the dataset, you’ll get data of different stores of a supermarket company as per their store IDs which for ease have been converted to positive integers.

 **Store ID:** (Index) ID of the particular store.